so-normie/the-vault/the-vault/src/🔴 Academic/📚 Educational Resource/🗒️ Microsoft Excel/🗒️ Microsoft Excel ∋ Table of Contents.md

   - study-note
 cards-deck: Default::Business
 created: 2023-09-03 08:46
-updated: 2023-12-13T05:53
+updated: 2024-01-02T00:58
 ---

+Inexcel?

-n excel? #card
+#card

 `=DATE(year,1,1)`

-What is the shortcut to highlight an entire column of a table in Excel? #card
+What is the shortcut to highlight an entire column of a table in Excel?

+#card

 <kbd>Ctrl</kbd> + <kbd>Space</kbd>

 What is the shortcut to highlight all cells above, or below, in a column of a table in Excel? #card